kadtaras/react-region-flags/README.md

 # react-region-flags

-A React component to display country flags using Flag Icons.
+A React component to display country flags using Flag Icons in Material React Table.

 Features
 Easy-to-use React component.